How to Keep Your PHP Skills Sharp for the Next Generation of WordPress

 The Promise of PHP7

-Sitepoint has a useful overview of resources for PHP developers to consult to get up to speed on changes coming down the pipeline, and sites such as Engine Yard are also running an introductory series to the new version.
+Sitepoint has a useful overview of resources for PHP developers to consult to get up to speed on changes coming down the pipeline.

 What the next generation of PHP will mean for WordPress has been a hot topic recently, with a major presentation on the subject being given in June at WordCamp Europe 2015 by Zeev Suraski.
 Matt Mullenweg also fielded questions regarding backwards compatibility and PHP during a Q&A at the same event.